kvyb/Segmentation-of-web-UI-elements-with-Detectron2/README.md

     $ npm run dev

-The app will then be ready and serve on port 3000
+The app will then be ready and serve on port 3000.
+Important note: if the webserver is launched from a virtual environment like conda, you must activate the environment.
+Otherwise, the python scripts called by the webserver will not work.